Aryan-Deshpande/Kaufen/README.md

 Created Service, Deployment, Ingress and Dockerfile make the app production ready to be run on Cloud Service Kubernetes Engines, eg: Azure's Kubernetes Service

-( Future Additions a Stripe extension to Add fund to thy account )
+Future Additions : - add a Stripe extension to Add fund to thy account
+                   - search options to filter product groups / owners